Hazrat Musleh-e-Maud’s services to the Muslim cause: Guidance and support to leaders of the Pakistan Movement

 Uniting the All-India Muslim League

-The All-India Muslim League had divided into two groups over the issues of the Delhi Proposals and boycotting the Simon Commission.
+The All-India Muslim League had divided into two groups over the issues of the above-mentioned Delhi Proposals and boycotting the Simon Commission.
 One group was led by MA Jinnah, while the second was led by Sir Muhammad Shafi.

 Hazrat Khalifatul Masih IIra wrote letters to Dr Muhammad Iqbal (Secretary Shafi League) and Jinnah, wishing to see both groups united.